- Supplements Facts

 When it comes to prostate supplements, one of the most confusing and least understood aspects is the role of the mineral selenium.

-Back around 1998 there was great excitement about selenium's ability to influence prostate health.
+Back around 1998 there was great excitement about selenium's ability to influence prostate health based on scientific results.

 One of the unique features of SelenoExcell® is it's not a single selenium compound, it's a cluster of multiple selenium compounds bound to different amino acids - which is the way your body gets selenium from food.